Conferences

 Save the Date!

-The Society of Nineteenth Century Historians invites panel and paper submissions dealing with any topic related to the media of the nineteenth century.
-Of particular interest this year are studies related to 19th century media law and ethics; international coverage of the American Civil War; and the 19th century minority and foreign language press.
-Other recent topics have included studies of political and sports reporting, reporting on slavery and abolition, the illustrated press, sensationalism, and reporting on the arts.
+The Society of Nineteenth Century Historians invites panel and paper submissions dealing with any topic related to the media of the 19th century.
+Of particular interest this year are studies related to 19th century media law and ethics; international and domestic coverage of the American Civil War; and the 19th century minority and foreign language press.

 Please note: